 Pupils at St John’s benefit from the strong community ethos and traditional values.
 Each pupil’s progress is monitored closely and our pastoral programme ensures that all pupils and parents are involved in their progress at every step along the way.

-Excellent facilities, including our brand new indoor/outdoor swimming pool, support a healthy programme that includes field games as well as gymnastics, swimming, cross country running, athletics and other outdoor activities.
+Excellent facilities, including two sports fields, tennis courts and sports hall along with indoor heated swimming pool with retractable cover, support a healthy programme that includes field games as well as gymnastics, swimming, trampolining, cross country running, athletics and other outdoor activities.

 Boys play rugby, football, futsal and hockey in the winter months, while the girls play netball, hockey and football.
-In the summer, the boys play cricket and the girls play rounders.
+In the summer, everyone has the opportunity to take part in cricket, rounders and athletics.

 Gymnastics, swimming, tennis and health related fitness as well as associated skills involved in motor coordination, mobility and endurance are on the programme for all students.